rusefi/rusefi_documentation/Developing-On-Linux.md

 # Compiling

-Download the latest ARM GCC from ARM itself: https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads
+Download the latest ARM GCC from ARM itself: [ARM GCC toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)

 These can be extracted under your home directory; just add the `bin` directory to your path.